W. P. Lipscomb: Hollywood

 Lipscomb wrote a play with R.J.
 Minney, Clive of India (1934).
 It was a hit and 20th Century Fox bought the film rights.
 Lipscomb did the adaptation in Hollywood and the 1935 film was a success.
 (Lipscomb would later adapt the play for British TV in 1938.)
+He would stay in Hollywood for four years.

 Lipscomb found himself in demand to adapt historical novels: Cardinal Richelieu (1935), Les Misérables (1935), A Tale of Two Cities (1935), A Message to Garcia (1936), Under Two Flags (1936), and The Garden of Allah (1936).
 Universal hired him to do a version of Phantom of the Opera that was never used.

 In England, Troubled Waters (1936) based on his story was produced.

 He returned to England to write a play about Samuel Pepys, Ninety Sails (1937).
 It was adapted for TV as Thank You, Mr. Pepys (1938).

 He worked on the adaptation of Pygmalion (1938).

 In Hollywood Lipscomb was reportedly writing an Australian bushranging story Captain Midnight.
 This became Captain Fury (1939) but Lipscomb is not credited.

 He worked on the scripts for The Sun Never Sets (1939), a pro British empire film.
 He also did Moon Over Burma (1940), Pacific Blackout (1941), and Forever and a Day (1943).

 Producer

 Lipscomb returned to England.
 He worked as producer and writer on Beware of Pity (1946) and The Mark of Cain (1947).

 He wrote a play The Man with the Cloak Full of Holes (1946) and The Lady Maria (1947).
+From 1947-51 he was a scenario editor at Ealing Studios.

 Australia

 Lipscomb co-wrote a play about an Australian Pommy before ever visiting that country.
 Ealing sent Lipscomb to Australia to write Bitter Springs (1950) and a version of the bushranging novel Robbery Under Arms.

 Ealing sent him to Africa to write Where No Vultures Fly (1951), which became a big hit.
 He then adapted a comic novel His Excellency (1952).

 Lipscomb produced and wrote Make Me an Offer (1955).
-He was one of several writers on Seven Wonders of the World (1956).
+He returned to Hollywood briefly where was one of several writers on Seven Wonders of the World (1956).
 He wrote some BBC plays.

 Lipscomb then worked on some other projects with Australian connections: A Town Like Alice (1956), from a novel by Neville Shute; Robbery Under Arms (1957) from a novel by Thomas Alexander Browne; Dust in the Sun (1958) from the novel by Jon Cleary, produced and directed by Lee Robinson.

 He helped write the Ealing war film Dunkirk (1958) and did an Australian-French film The Restless and the Damned (1959), co produced by Robinson.